lvyv/spokenEnglish/README.md

       nmake /F Makefile.win
       nmake /F Makefile.win install
       ```
   - Finally, in the database connection tool, select the specific database instance and run the following command to expand the vector type.
     ```sh
       CREATE EXTENSION vector;
     ```
+**Step 10**
+- Run db upgrade
+    ```sh
+    alembic upgrade head
+    ```

 After running these commands, a local development server will start, and your default web browser will open a new tab/window pointing to this server (usually http://localhost:3000).